-17.4.1 Building a Comet
+17.8 Exercise #2: Building a Comet

 In this portion of the lab, you will actually build a comet out of household materials.
-These include water, ammonia, potting soil, and dry ice (CO2 ice).
+These include water, ammonia, potting soil, and dry ice (CO_2 ice).
 Be sure to distribute the work evenly among all members of your group.
-Follow these directions:
+Follow these directions: (12 points)

-- 1. Put the ziplock bag in your bucket. - 2.
-Place 1 cup of water in the bucket. - 3.
-Add 2 spoonfuls of sand, mix well.
-(NOTE: Do not stir so hard that you rip the bag!!) - 4.
+- 1. Use a freezer bag to line the bottom of your bucket. - 2.
+Place a little less than 1 cup of water in the bag/bucket. - 3.
+Add 2 spoonfuls of sand, stirring well.
+(NOTE: Do not stir so hard that you rip the freezer bag lining!!) - 4.
 Add a dash of ammonia. - 5.
 Add a dash of organic material (potting soil).
 Stir until well-mixed. - 6.
-The TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet. - 7.
-Add 1 cup of crushed dry ice to the bucket, while stirring vigorously.
-(NOTE: Do not stir so hard that you rip the bag!!) - 8.
+Your TA will place a block or chunk of dry ice inside a towel and crush the block with the mallet and give you some crushed dry ice. - 7.
+Add about 1 cup of crushed dry ice to the bucket, while stirring vigorously.
+(NOTE: Do not stir so hard that you rip the freezer bag!!) - 8.
 Continue stirring until mixture is almost frozen. - 9.
-Lift the comet out of the bucket using the plastic liner and shape it for a few seconds as if you were building a snowball. - 10.
-Add water slowly, and as needed, to get the mixture frozen into a ball. - 11.
+Lift the comet out of the bucket using the plastic liner and shape it for a few seconds as if you were building a snowball (use gloves!). - 10.
+Add 1/2 cup water and wait until mixture is frozen. - 11.
 Unwrap the comet once it is frozen enough to hold its shape.

-17.4.2 Comets and Light
+17.8.1 Comets and Light

 Observe the comet as it is sitting on a desk.
-Make note of some of its physical characteristics, for example: (5 points)
+Make note of some of its physical characteristics, for example:

-- shape:
+- shape

-- color:
+- color

-- smell:
+- smell

 Now bring the comet over to the light source (overhead projector) and place it on top.
-Observe and record what happens to the comet.
-(5 points)
+Observe what happens to the comet.

-17.4.3 Comet Strength
+17.8.2 Comet Strength

 Comets, like all objects in the solar system, are held together by their internal strength.
 If they pass too close to a large body, such as Jupiter, their internal strength is not large enough to compete with the powerful gravity of the massive body.
-In that case, a comet can be broken apart into smaller pieces.
+In such encounters, a comet can be broken apart into smaller pieces.
 In 1994, we saw evidence of this when Comet Shoemaker-Levy/9 impacted into Jupiter.
 In 1992, that comet passed very close to Jupiter and was fragmented into pieces.
 Two years later, more than 21 cometary fragments crashed into Jupiter's atmosphere, creating spectacular (but temporary) "scars" on Jupiter's cloud deck.